ros2/ros2_documentation/source/Tutorials/Advanced/Writing-a-Buffer-Backend.rst

   (Today that sub-handle is the one the RMW layer extracts; see :ref:`writing-buffer-backend_type-support`.)

-A descriptor typically carries either enough information to open an IPC handle on the receiving side, or a serialized copy of the payload for the CPU-fallback case, or both.
+A descriptor typically carries either a small reference that the receiving side uses to re-attach to the payload, a serialized copy of the payload for the CPU-fallback case, or both.
+The exact re-attachment mechanism is backend-specific.
 For example, a simplified device-IPC descriptor might look like:

 .. code-block:: text